 - Drain the internal reservoir.
-Follow instructions for "Empty 1 Internal Blood Reservoir''. - 2 After draining the internal reservoir, fill the blood fill unit and connect to the Patient Simulator. - 3 Push the fill button on the panel.
-The button will light and blood will flow into the Patient Simulator. - 4 Charge the system for 60 seconds before starting bleeding simulation. - Warning: Connecting a full blood fill unit to a Patient Simulator with a full internal reservoir will result in system overflow.
+Follow instructions for "Empty Internal Blood Reservoir". - 2 After draining the internal reservoir, fill the blood fill unit and connect to the Patient Simulator. - 3 Push the fill button on the panel.
+The button will light and blood will flow into the Patient Simulator. - 4 Charge the system for 60 seconds before starting bleeding

+Warning: Connecting a full blood fill unit to a Patient Simulator with Warning: Connecting a Tull DIDUOU TILL to a reserve a full internal reservoir will result in system overflow.
 Blood will drain out of the right leg.
 Repeatedly overflowing the system may damage the product.